 Their brows furrowed with confusion and then rose with realization.
 They tried a glance in each other’s direction but paused halfway, settling back into their chairs and busily shoving their mouths with the spiced rice, jerky, and mashed yam.

 Offering an even more impish smile, Atienna gently opened her book on her lap again and thanked the server as he came over to refill her glass with wine.
 She lifted the glass up to her lips and took a sip as she turned the page.
 The next chapter.
 Finally.

 The words were a bit hard to read.
 Fuzzy.
 Out of focus.

-The wine glass slipped from her fingertips and shattered onto the floor in a great explosion of red and translucent petals.
-She followed it to the ground not so long after.
-As she lay cold on her back, she blinked up at the archways in confusion and studied the intricate designs that had been carved there centuries ago.
+The wine glass slipped from her fingertips and shattered onto the floor in a great explosion of red, translucent petals.
+She followed it to the ground a moment after.
+As she lay cold on her back, she blinked up at the archways in confusion and studied the intricate designs carved there centuries ago.
 The archways, in turn, echoed back the shouts of alarm from those seated around her.

 Dark faces ringed around her like a halo.
 The lights cast by the streams of vitae twisted shadows across those faces in a way that made them look foreign, strange.

-Beside her, the wine bled out onto the tablecloth and into the pages of her book.
+Beside her, the wine bled into the pages of her book.

 Ophiuchian Peacekeeper, Jericho